STRENGTHENING AFRICAN TIES

 For more than a decade, Christ Church had supported Sabina Primary School and its library through the organization, Children of Uganda (COU).
 In late 2019, the Roman Catholic Archdiocese that owns Sabina entered into a management agreement with a newly formed organization, Friends of Sabina (FOS), which is co-managed by two former members of the COU Board of Directors.
 The FOS leaders receive no payments or cost reimbursement for their efforts on behalf of Sabina.

-The primary school educates 380 children, 197 of whom are boarders, with the help of 33 teachers and staff.
+The primary school educates 321 children, 138 of whom are boarders and 183 are day scholars.
 This latest effort comes in the context of ongoing support by Christ Church that began with the establishment of the school’s library.
 The free-standing library has evolved into the Ssanje Community Resource center, playing a vital role for residents of this part of Uganda’s Central Region that is west of Lake Victoria and north of the border with Tanzania.
 Parishioners provided books, computers, and furniture and continue to pay for internet and the librarian’s salary with funds from the Vestry-approved annual Outreach Commission budget.